ogivuk/learning/tdd-django/README.md

             * count() - a function that retrieves the number of records in the modeled table.
 The same as .all().count().
             * create(_variable_=_value_) - a function that is creating a new record in the modeled table with the given variable values.
 The same as creating an object and calling save().
             * first() - a function that retrieves the first record in the modeled table.
 The same as objects.all()[0].
+            * get(id=_searched\_id_) - a function that returns the entry with the given id.
+            * filter(_criterion_) - function that returns objects that satisfy the criterion.
+        * _object_\_all -  a reverse lookup, if it has a ForeignKey, that returns all instances of the first model with that ForeignKey.
+            * Supports all functions as objects.
     * TextField(_defaultValue_), IntegerField(), CharField(), DateField() - field types.
     * ForeignKey(_Model_, _on\_delete_) - creates a Foreign Key connection between the two Model based classes: in the _self_ one towards the given one